Pramoth-Raj/Projects/Research_paper_analysis/README.md

 The test data consisted of 10 research papers which belonged to 5 classes.
 In this small dataset out model shows 90% accuracy, only misclassifying 1 of the research papers.
 This might because the predicted class and the actual class had very similar topics and the boundary is not clear.

-## Usage

-Replace your pdf file path and Groq API key in the main.py file before running

 ## Installation

 To set up the project, follow these steps: